PPolczynski/NodeJSLearning/README.md

-This repository contains files from my study of Node.js it requires node.js to be installed on local machine each sub directory contains readme.txt with description of tutorial
+This repository contains files from my study of Node.js it requires node.js to be installed on local machine each sub directory contains readme.txt with description of tutorial i use startTask script to initiate each task